consoledotdev/home/content/articles/ssh-alternatives-for-mobile-low-latency-unreliable-connections.md

 authorName: David Mytton
 authorURL: https://davidmytton.blog/start
 authorBio:
-  David is co-founder of Console.
-He previously co-founded server monitoring startup, Server Density, where he built the original version of the product in Python and grew the business to acquisition in 2018, at which point it was used by hundreds of customers to collect billions of time series metrics from millions of servers.
-More recently, he has been researching sustainable computing at Imperial College London & Uptime Institute, which he continues to do alongside running Console.
+  David Mytton is co-founder of Console.
+From 2009-2018, David was CEO at Server Density, a SaaS monitoring startup used by hundreds of customers to collect billions of time series metrics.
+He is also a researcher in sustainable computing at Uptime Institute and affiliated with Imperial College London.
+  David has been a developer for 15+ years.
 ogImg: /img/articles/ssh-alternatives-for-mobile-low-latency-unreliable-connections-responsetime.png
 tags: [Articles, SSH, SSH Alternatives, Connections]
 headerType: fixed